natassaf/ID2223-final-project/README.md

 ## Method

-For the predictions we used an LSTM Model.
-We have trained the model and now everyday when the workflow is executed new predictions will be made for the following 10 days.
-New plots are also being created to depict the updated data.
+Predictions are generated using an LSTM model, which is manually trained.
+Each day, when the workflow is executed, the model forecasts prices for the next 10 days.
+Updated plots are also created to visualize the latest data trends.

-Long Short-Term Memory (LSTM) is a type of recurrent neural network (RNN) architecture designed to effectively model and learn from sequential or time-series data.
+Long Short-Term Memory (LSTM) is a type of recurrent neural network (RNN) architecture designed to effectively model sequential or time-series data.
 It was specifically developed to address the shortcomings of traditional RNNs such as the vanishing/exploding gradients during training.
 We chose LSTM for this task because it is particularly well-suited for time-series prediction problems like forecasting cryptocurrency prices.
+We use 15 time steps as input and we set the number of hidden states to 30 for the LSTM layer.
+On top of the LSTM layer we add a Dense Layer with 10 Neurons to enable the modelling of non-linear relationships.
+The last linear layer is used to return the predictions of 10 days and thus we add 10 neurons on the last layer.

 ## Instructions